uwu/paramin/README.md

 # ParaMin

-The absoutely insane JS minifier.
+The absolutely insane JS minifier.

 You won't find a smaller bundle anywhere else!
 (unless you do, in which case, damnnnnnn.)

-Implemented with SWC in Rust (:rocket::rocket::rocket:), to stop it from being *too* horridly inefficent.
+Implemented with SWC in Rust (:rocket::rocket::rocket:), to stop it from being *too* horridly inefficient.

 > **Warning** |
 > *On the open-sourcedness of ParaMin 2023-02-12*